Providing Quality Soccer to the Youth of the Hudson Valley Since 1972

 If you're child is new to AYSO, select the following option from the Welcome screen @ www.eAYSO.org:

 Follow the prompts to create an account.
 Once you login, select the the option on the left hand side of the page that reads "Application for a new player".
 Follow the prompts to fill in the required information and complete the application.
-Once this is completed, attend one of our in-person registration events to pay the fee and complete the registration process.
+Once this is completed, attend one of our in-person registration events to pay the fee or pay online to complete the registration process.

 Children must be 4 years old by July 31st to play in the Fall season and must be 4 years old by April 1st to play in the Spring Season.